 When one of our children trips and falls, we ask, “what happened?” so they can tell the story of their pain.

-We were created to relate to one another and stories are how we connect.
+We are created to relate to one another and stories are how we connect.

 I want you to understand how literature makes meaning by fusing together narrative, story, and plot so you can appreciate the power of story in your everyday life.